StefanSilver/Dataloop-Documentation/Documentation/Semantic-Segmentation/semantic_segmentation_guide.md

 ```python
 print(seg)
 ```
 If the type of the Object is Segmentation, it means that you successfully created a Semantic Segmentation!
-The out put should look like it's seen below.
+The output should look like what you see below.
 ```python
 <dtlpy.entities.annotation_definitions.segmentation.Segmentation object at 0x00000202A8F0C700>

 ```
 ## Final Words

-Semantic segmentation is a very useful tool that you should learn to use.
-Dataloop can help you with that.
+Semantic Segmentation can be a very useful tool.
+Dataloop is here to help you learn how to use it on our platform.

 We welcome you to continue your journey with Dataloop by using the following links: